In This Article

 Pros of POP Ceiling Designing

-2. POP is fire and heat resistant.
+- It is resistant to fire and heat

 Cons of POP Ceiling Designing

 - May not be the best option in humid environments

 - POP and cement do not mix